ritwyck/Gullu-Bhalu-Trading-Co./ReadMe.md

 pip install streamlit pandas numpy altair
 ```

-For the **Brain** and **FrontEnd** modules, ensure they are in your Python path or installed in your environment if they are custom packages.
+For the **Brain** and **Beauty** modules, ensure they are in your Python path or installed in your environment if they are custom packages.
 They should include the necessary volatility calculation functions and UI view components.

 ---